devkevinsramos/telegram-real-estate-price-bot/README.md

 ## ⚠️ Notes

-- This is a simple project for learning purposes
+* This is a simple project created for learning purposes
+* This version is older and has fewer features than the current version in the `main` branch
-- The model uses basic linear regression, so predictions are approximations
+* The model uses basic linear regression, so predictions are approximations
-- Do not expose your real Telegram bot token publicly
+* Do not expose your real Telegram bot token publicly

 ---

 ## 🚀 Future Improvements

+This version is no longer the main focus of development, but possible improvements originally considered included:

-- Improve the model with more features (location, rooms, etc.)
+* Improve the model with more features (location, rooms, etc.)
-- Deploy the bot online (instead of running locally)
+* Deploy the bot online instead of running locally
-- Add better user interaction
+* Add better user interaction

+For the most updated version of the project, check the `main` branch.

 ---

 ## 👨‍💻 Author

 Kevin Silva Ramos
 Developed during SENAI AI course